Jvncti0n/Le-Sand-Y2K/README.md

 512mb Ram
 200mb Disk Space

-You can download it and the source code here or on [itch.io](https://bennyy2k.itch.io/le-sand-y2k)
+You can download here or on [itch.io](https://bennyy2k.itch.io/le-sand-y2k)